refinedev/refine/documentation/docs/tutorial/3-understanding-resources/0-intro.md

 Before we start, let's understand what `<Refine>` component is.

-The `<Refine>` is the initialization point of **refine**.
-It is a wrapper component that provides the context to the **refine** components and hooks.
-It is used to configure the highest level settings of the app.
+The `<Refine>` component serves as the starting point for **refine**.
+It is a wrapper component that offers context to the **refine** components and hooks.
+It is utilized to configure the top-level settings of the application.

-In order to initialize the app, the `dataProvider` is the only required prop to be provided.
-Additionally, it also has other props such as `resources`, `routerProvider`, `authProvider`, `i18nProvider` etc. These props allow for the configuration of different aspects of the app, including data management, routing, authentication, localization, layout etc.
+To initialize the app, the dataProvider is the only necessary prop that must be provided.
+Additionally, there are other props such as `resources`, `routerProvider`, `authProvider`, `i18nProvider`, etc.

+These props enable the configuration of various aspects of the application, such as data management, routing, authentication, localization, layout, and more.

 [Refer to the `<Refine>` documentation for more information &#8594](/docs/api-reference/core/components/refine-config/)